WELI: Shows in the 1930s, 40s and 50s

-Clear Channel Ownership
+Clear Channel ownership

 In 1984, Clear Channel Communications, the forerunner of iHeartMedia, acquired WELI.
-For much of the 1960s and 70s, WELI had a full service, middle of the road format of popular adult music, news, talk and sports.
+For much of the 1960s and 1970s, WELI had a full service, middle of the road format of popular adult music, news, talk and sports.
 But with Clear Channel ownership, the station scaled back its music programming, adding more talk shows.
 By the 1990s, WELI had made the transition to an all-talk station.

-Jerry Kristafer was the host for The WELI Morning Show from 1998 until 2008 when he moved to WDRC-FM 103.3 in Hartford.
-The show was replaced by the syndicated Imus in the Morning show from WABC New York City.
-In 1998, WELI again began broadcast college football games of the Yale University Bulldogs.
+Jerry Kristafer was the host for The WELI Morning Show from 1998 until 2008 when he moved to WDRC-FM in Hartford.
+The show was replaced by the syndicated Imus in the Morning show from WABC in New York City.
+In 1998, WELI again began broadcast college football games of the Yale Bulldogs.

 WELI had carried The Rush Limbaugh Show from noon to 3 p.m. for many years.
 Limbaugh died in February 2021 and WELI aired repeats of Limbaugh's show for several months.
 When it was discontinued in June 2021, the station replaced it with The Clay Travis and Buck Sexton Show.
 Other national shows formerly heard on WELI include The Mark Levin Show, The Savage Nation with Michael Savage, The Laura Ingraham Show, Kim Komando Computer Show, Dr. Dean Edell, and Jim Cramer's Real Money Talk.